rosenbjerg/RHttpServer.CSharp/README.md

 Some of the use patterns has been inspired by nodejs and expressjs

+### RHttpServerBuilder (rhsb)
-I have created a simple tool (rhsb) that makes it easy to compile the server source files to an executable (sadly not C#6 yet).
+I have created a simple tool that makes it easy to compile the server source files to an executable (sadly not C#6 yet).

-The tool can automatically download all missing nuget dependencies, if a packages.config is provided in the same folder as the source files
+The tool will automatically download all missing nuget dependencies, if a packages.config file is provided in the same folder as the source files

 rhsb can also be used to start the server in the background, and later-on, stop it again